keang/keang.github.io/_posts/2016-07-30-buy-low-and-sell-high-for-me.markdown

 Choosing a language
 ---

-When I was My plan by then was to build a fast backtest system, easily configurable algorithm, test with demo account, and then finally trade with real account.
+My plan by this time was to build a fast backtest system, easily configurable algorithm, test with demo account, and then finally trade with real account.
 I tried to use this opportunity to learn a functional language that would be up to the task of building a fast backtest system.
 Scala was a top candidate, with its promise of being friendly to OO programmers, and yet is also a full-blown functional language.
 Also it piggybacks on the rather mature java libraries echosystem.
 I'd skimmed through  through *Programming in Scala, Third Edition* by Venners, Odesky and Spoon.
 A great book with great introduction to functional programming,